 Kentucky launched the new portal in October 2020.
 Within two months, the Commonwealth nearly doubled the percentage of residents who completed applications by their deadlines.
 Digital adoption increased by 77%, with the number of online portal accounts increasing from 32,000 to 57,000 by November.
 Residents opened 37% of emails they received through the system, compared with the government average of 21%.
 The portion of residents who not only opened the emails but also clicked on the content was 17%, more than four times the government average of 4%.

-With that list in hand, an agency can determine the best platform to enable personalized engagement at scale.
-It can also determine what data is required for personalization, and where that data resides (e.g., CRM, case management systems, back-end databases, and websites).
+With that list in hand, an agency can determine the best platform to enable personalised engagement at scale.
+It can also determine what data is required for personalisation, and where that data resides (e.g., CRM, case management systems, back-end databases, and websites).

-Lastly, drawing on insights and leading practices from behavioral science, communications, marketing, and creative design, the agency should develop clear and compelling messages as a foundation for all communication and engagement activities.
+Lastly, drawing on insights and leading practices from behavioural science, communications, marketing and creative design, the agency should develop clear and compelling messages as a foundation for all communication and engagement activities.

-By proactively addressing a person’s needs, HHS agencies can avoid burdening program participants with information overload, helping residents focus on the steps they need to accomplish to achieve their goals.
-Personalized communications can help HHS agencies build trust, increasing the likelihood that enrollees will comply with policies and due dates, participate in programs, and use digital self-service tools.
+By proactively addressing a person’s needs, HHS agencies can avoid burdening programme participants with information overload, helping residents focus on the steps they need to accomplish to achieve their goals.
+Personalised communications can help HHS agencies build trust, increasing the likelihood that enrollees will comply with policies and due dates, participate in programmes, and use digital self-service tools.
 Those human-centric strategies also help to reduce costs.

-By elevating the human experience, HHS agencies can accelerate improvements to their policies, programs, and services and achieve better outcomes for the individuals and families they serve.
+By elevating the human experience, HHS agencies can accelerate improvements to their policies, programmes, and services and achieve better outcomes for the individuals and families they serve.